 Although it can be stressful to have any restoration fall out of your mouth, it is easy to fix.
 In such instances, your dentist will be able to reattach your tooth bridge, while providing you with the information you need, ensuring future stability.
+It is uncommon but, it is possible for your restoration to come loose from an anchor tooth or teeth.
 The doctor will also thoroughly examine your bite and provide the best course of action for you.

 Some patients experience sweet sensitivity after receiving their new tooth replacement.
 This is not a normal disadvantage of a dental bridge.
-It usually implies that there is leakage or that it just doesn’t fit.
+It usually implies that there is leakage or that it doesn’t fit properly.
 If your bridge is poorly-fitted, you may need to have it replaced.
 If this sensitivity persists and your dentist will not address it, consider a second opinion.

 The anchor teeth holding your bridge need to be strong.
 Two teeth doing the work of three puts more stress on the roots.
 If the anchor teeth are badly broken down or have already had root canals, they be too weak to support anything.
 Porcelain fused to metal bridges are stronger than all porcelain versions.

 Gum disease and bone loss: